Flotomate/product_docs/source/admin/admin-customization.rst

      :align: center
      :alt: figure 102.2

+Custom fields in Change also appear in the :ref:`Report module<create-tabular-report>` (as part of the column selection).
+Technicians can use custom fields in generating reports.

 **Asset**:

 You add a custom field either to an Asset Type (all sub-types will have the field) or a particular sub-type (specific).